Your Complete Guide to a Lake Tahoe Honeymoon

 • Suzie is an avid traveller, and she’s both stayed in luxury over-the-water villas in the Maldives, and slept in the plastic tube of an indoor playground at an airport when he...

+Considering a Lake Tahoe honeymoon?
 Straddling the border between Nevada and California, Lake Tahoe is affectionately known as the "Jewel of the Sierra."
-Beloved by famous historical figures ranging from Mark Twain to Frank Sinatra, it's as beautiful as any national park.
+This top US honeymoon spot, beloved by famous historical figures ranging from Mark Twain to Frank Sinatra, is as beautiful as any national park.

-A Lake Tahoe honeymoon is perfect for outdoor enthusiasts of any kind.
-Tahoe's natural beauty has been mostly well-preserved over the years, driving its reputation as a hot spot for both romance and outdoor recreation.
+A Lake Tahoe honeymoon in California (or Nevada) is perfect for outdoors enthusiasts of any kind.
+Lake Tahoe's natural beauty has been mostly well-preserved over the years, driving its reputation as a hot spot for both romance and outdoor recreation.

 From live shows, restaurants and skiing in South Lake Tahoe to the laid-back, outdoorsy vibes of the North Shore's small towns, there's plenty to fill a honeymoon in this alpine paradise.
-Keep reading for everything you need to plan the perfect Lake Tahoe honeymoon.
+Keep reading for everything you need to plan the perfect romantic getaway in Lake Tahoe.

 Couple Parked Van at a Viewpoint of Lake Tahoe

-When to visit Lake Tahoe for good weather depends entirely on your definition of good weather.
+The best time to visit Lake Tahoe depends entirely on what you'd like to do.
 If you want to go skiing and snowboarding, come in February or March, when the slopes are most likely to be covered in feet of fresh, fluffy snow.
 March is an excellent month for powder days as well since it'll be both snowy and sunny.

 If you're keen on summer recreation, June is a great month to visit, as is September; the latter is usually a little less crowded.
 July and August are the peak of summer, but they're pricier times to visit and can occasionally have smoky skies if there are nearby wildfires.
 However, most of the best festivals occur during these months, and summer activities like happy-hour cruises and mountain-biking tours run daily.

-Places to Visit in Lake Tahoe for a Honeymoon
+Places to Visit on a Lake Tahoe Honeymoon

 Squaw Valley shirley lake summer